priyank-p/reminder-app/docs/index.md

 # Reminder App Docs

-Reminder App - still under devlopment reminder app.
+Reminder App - still under development reminder app.

 ### What does reminder-app use?